About INFAS

 Members of working groups are eligible to be nominated and elected to EC positions.
 EC members chair each working group.
 Funds from the W.K.
 Kellogg Foundation endowment that founded INFAS are invested in working groups, network administration, and special projects.

-INFAS Governance Structure
+INFAS Structure

 History